 The actual time it takes to get a project from trade day to design presentation can vary widely between projects.
 The larger the project or more unique the concept, the longer it will take.
 I usually allot 4-6 weeks for the schematics phase.
 I stay in touch with the client during this period, but for the most part it feels like I’ve disappeared!

-This is exactly what it sounds like.
+This part of the interior design process is exactly what it sounds like.
 This is where the project gets done.
 All of the furniture, finishes, and equipment are ordered.
 Any demolition that needs to occur happens and new construction is completed.
 All custom good are fabricated and installed.
 Then the furniture, lighting, art, and accessories are installed.

 This is when the the client is most involved and it’s also the part that seems to take forever.
 There are delays and backordered items.
 In general, stuff just happens, but the designer’s job is to handle all the little bumps in the road so that you don’t have to.
 In essence, the product of good design shouldn’t just be a beautiful home, but also a great experience.

 As we move through the Designer Undercover series, I’m going to be talking about other services that you might want to use to create a beautiful home.
 My goal is that you will see the difference between the various services and decide which one is right for you.
 Working with an interior designer on a full-service project isn’t for everyone.
 It can be very time consuming and can be costly, but there are many benefits to working with a designer that you will not experience with other providers.
 It is these differences that I hope to highlight so that you, the consumer, can make an educated decision on which provider type is right for you!

 If you love what you see here, you’re going to love being on our mailing list!
 Download your copy of the “Good, Better, Best” workbook.
 You will learn how to create a realistic budget for your next decorating project and you will have access to the latest and greatest on all things interior design and decorating!